by John Salt

 The fuel vent is always placed at the highest point in the fuel tank; the obvious reason is to prevent the fuel from blocking and spilling out the vent.
 For most conventional fuel tanks like on a lawnmower, this vent is simply installed in the fuel filler cap – the highest point on the fuel tank.

-Ok - back to RC aircraft now, especially ones that do aerobatics.
+Back to RC aircraft, especially ones that do aerobatics.
 If we are flying upside down or any position that causes the fuel to be higher than the vent hole, what happens?
-Yup, fuel blocks and leaks out the vent.
-If this condition remains, a vacuum will build in the nitro fuel tank.
-The engine will usually start running lean at this point and will eventually be starved of fuel.
+Yup, fuel blocks and may leak out the vent.
+If this condition remains, a vacuum will build in the fuel tank.

 It would take some time to create enough vacuum in the tank to starve the engine, but certainly less time than is experienced in sustained inverted flying or inverted hovers.